CongLeSolutionX/blender/doc/python_api/rst/info_overview.rst

 In the examples above, the classes don't define an ``__init__(self)`` function.
 In general, defining custom constructors or destructors should not be needed, and is not recommended.

-The class instances lifetime is usually very short (see also the :ref:`dedicated section <_blender_py_objects_life_time>`), a panel for example will have a new instance for every redraw.
+The class instances' lifetime is usually very short (also see the :ref:`dedicated section <_blender_py_objects_life_time>`), a panel for example will have a new instance for every redraw.
 Some other types, like :class:`bpy.types.Operator`, have an even more complex internal handling,